KirstensGitHub/predicting_attention_neural/README.md

-This repository contains the code and behavioral data for our manuscript "Cortical networks active when modeling the attention of others" (Ziman, Kimmel, Christian & Graziano, 2024), currently under review at PNAS.
+This repository contains the code and behavioral data for our manuscript **Cortical networks active when modeling the attention of others** (Ziman, Kimmel, Christian & Graziano, 2024), currently under review at PNAS.

 The corresponding MRI data can be publicly accessed here: <LINK>

 # Replicating code for "Modeling the attention of others activates social regions in the brain"